 Report from the Vice-President of Workshops

-I am happy to serve as Vice-President of Workshops for the Greater Houston Chapter of NATS.
-I have been fortunate to meet or communicate with many of the Chapter members in my previous role as Secretary, and I am looking forward to new responsibilities.
+I am happy to continue to serve as Vice-President of Workshops for the Greater Houston Chapter of NATS.

 Vice-President of Workshops